csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - attention is all you need ([vaswani et al. 2017](https://arxiv.org/abs/1706.03762)) - initial transformer
   - encoder-decoder transformer for seq-to-seq
+  - though this paper had a special encoder-decoder structure to support translation, many modern language models no longer have this
   - [Semi-supervised Sequence Learning](https://arxiv.org/abs/1511.01432) (by [Andrew Dai](https://twitter.com/iamandrewdai) and [Quoc Le](https://twitter.com/quocleix))
     - context vector is weighted sum of context vector at each word
 - NLP